zackees/transcribe-anything/README.md

   * All tests are run by `tox`, simply go to the project directory root and run it.

 # Versions
-  * 2.0.0: Now uses whisper AI as the backend.
+  * 2.0.0: New!
+Now a front end for Whisper ai!
-  * 1.2.6: Supports spaces in file names now.
-  * 1.2.5:
-    * Improved handling of YouTube downloads by switching `youtube-dl` -> `yt-dlp`